 As an organization dedicated to advancing international peace, we believe our work is enriched and should be informed by a diverse array of perspectives.
 The Carnegie Endowment is committed to building a diverse, equitable, and inclusive community among staff and partners and on our public platform.
 Each year we will update our community on our efforts to strengthen our scholarship, our culture, and our profession.

-Carnegie is a greater community of more than 300 people across twenty countries and six global centers working together to solve global challenges and advance international peace.
+Carnegie is a greater community of more than 300 people across twenty countries working together to solve global challenges and advance international peace.
 Our mission will be best served when we reflect the rich diversity of the communities in which we operate.
-To hold ourselves accountable to that goal, we will report annually on our global demographics.
-Following are two sets of data: the first is what we gather for the U.S. Equal Employment Opportunity Commission EEO1 form, which covers U.S. employees only.
-The second is data gathered from our first voluntary demographic survey, which was sent to all full- and part-time staff, interns, fellows, and visiting and unpaid nonresident positions across our entire global network.
-Our goal is to increase voluntary participation in this survey every year to help inform DEI plans and track progress globally.
+To hold ourselves accountable to that goal, we will report annually on our demographics.
+The following set of data presents a demographic breakdown of U.S.-based staff, as gathered for the U.S. Equal Employment Opportunity Commission EEO1 form.

 Are you interested in advancing ideas that help decisionmakers navigate a crowded, chaotic, and contested world?
 If so, review open opportunities to become part of our global network.
 We strive to ensure staff can grow professionally, expand their opportunities, and pursue their interests in a vibrant, diverse, and inclusive global community.Explore Job Opportunities